arturdryomov/pages/content/posts/2018-06-16-morning-fun.md

 * The monitoring should be constant but some tasks can be done once a day.
   The morning is a perfect time for that since a person is not yet in the flow and is not occupied by other tasks.
+* It is up to the team to decide if the on-call should extend to working hours only.
+It depends on the product kind and overall stability of the application.

 Don’t think that there is no need in picking a dedicated person since everybody is always on-call.
 That’s not true.
 Everybody on-call means that nobody is on-call.